 The more a person is in distress, the less they hear your words—and the more they react to your non-verbal communication.
 Be mindful of your gestures, facial expressions, movements, and tone of voice.
 Keeping your tone and body language neutral will go a long way toward defusing a situation.

 - Keep Your Emotional Brain in Check

 Remain calm, rational, and professional.
-While you can’t control the person’s behavior, how you respond to their behavior will have a direct effect on whether the situation escalates or defuses.
+While you can’t control the person’s behaviour, how you respond to their behaviour will have a direct effect on whether the situation escalates or defuses.
 Positive thoughts like “I can handle this” and “I know what to do” will help you maintain your own rationality and calm the person down.

 - Focus on Feelings